 You will need to take service contracts for regular servicing of the air-conditioning units, monthly pest control/fumigation in the garden and pool maintenance if you have a pool.
 Part-time gardeners are available at a minimal cost.

-A list of recommended service providers (plumbers, carpenters, electricians) is available in the How To with recommended service providers (for homes) page of the How To Guide.
+A list of recommended service providers (plumbers, carpenters, electricians and much more) is available in the How To with recommended service providers (for homes) page of the How To Guide.

 Serviced apartment are fully furnished and equipped and all-costs inclusive (except electricity in most cases).